How you invest your time determines how your financial future will unfold.

-They also invest in their financial education because they know they incomes won’t grow beyond their person growth, so they work harder on themselves than they do on their jobs.
+They also invest in their financial education because they know their incomes won’t grow beyond their personal growth, so they work harder on themselves than they do on their jobs.

 They don’t wish the world of investing, or their business or their profession was easier.

-Instead they make sure they get better at it buy slowly, steadily and continual learning and growing.
+Instead, they make sure they get better at it by slowly, steadily and continual learning and growing.

 By investing in their financial education.

-To be frank I wasn’t always wealthy – my parents were immigrants and I grew up in a household were the money ran out before the month did.
+To be frank, I wasn’t always wealthy – my parents were immigrants and I grew up in a household where the money ran out before the month did.

 But I invested the time to secure my financial future through financial education, even when I had no money to speak of.